ChrisSantosLang/redscience/docs/source/releases/tournaments.rst

   1 white circle, 7 blanks” 72 variations

 TheoryOfMind:
-  6x1x4 posts: first stack locked and starts with 3 black dealt pieces, second stack exclusive to black and starts with white, pink and yellow dealt pieces, third stack locked, fourth stack exclusive to white and starts with pink, yellow, and black dealt
+  Played on 6x1x4 posts: first stack locked and starts with 3 black dealt pieces, second stack exclusive to black and starts with white, pink and yellow dealt pieces, third stack locked, fourth stack exclusive to white and starts with pink, yellow, and black dealt